San Joaquin Jail

 Read full guideCommunication

-Showing 6 of 12What are the visiting hours at San Joaquin Jail?
+Showing 6 of 9What are the visiting hours at San Joaquin Jail?

-VisitationWhat ID do I need to bring to visit someone at San Joaquin Jail?
+VisitationWhat ID do I need to visit someone at San Joaquin Jail?

-VisitationAre phone or visiting-room calls at San Joaquin Jail monitored or recorded?
+VisitationAre phone or video visits at San Joaquin Jail monitored or recorded?

-CommunicationHow do I set up video visits or messaging with someone at San Joaquin Jail?
+CommunicationHow do I set up video visits or electronic messaging with an inmate at San Joaquin Jail?

-Create an account on the department's communications platform (web or mobile), then register for the jail's video and messaging services.
-If video visits require prepayment, add funds through the platform before scheduling.
+Create an account on the department’s communications platform (web or mobile), then register for video visits or electronic messaging.
+If the service requires payment, add funds using the app’s prepaid feature.
+California is transitioning to a statewide provider, so the platform in use can vary during the changeover.

 CommunicationMore Guides